 Finder RBA Cash Rate Survey: Experts predict 12% rise in property prices by 2023

-1 March 2021, Sydney, Australia – Property prices will jump across Australia over the next 2 years, according to a survey of experts from Finder.
+Property prices will jump across Australia over the next two years, according to a Finder survey of property experts and economists.

 In this month's Finder RBA Cash Rate Survey™, 40 experts and economists weighed in on future cash rate moves and other issues related to the state of the Australian economy.

 The panel predicts that the average property price across the country will increase by 12% on average over the next 2 years.

 Graham Cooke, Head of Consumer Research at Finder, said with Australia's property market on the rise, first-time buyers with a deposit saved would be well advised to pounce sooner than later.

 "With more than $120,000 set to be added to the value of the average Sydney home over the next 2 years, the brief period of 'affordable' prices appears to be ending.

 "ABS lists the median Aussie income at $49,805,* so homeowners in the Harbour City will be earning 22% more than the average income, just by living in their homes for 2 years," Cooke said.